 1. 112 Iceland

 Wapp is a walking app, that acts as both a hiking guide and a travel guide.
 You can use it to find a variety of trails in Iceland, and while you’re following them the app pops up with information and photos of interesting places you’re going to pass by.
 This is a great way of learning about different places along your chosen route.
 Wapp lets you download the maps over WiFi and use them while you’re offline, which is a great way of avoiding data roaming costs.
-The app allows you to find hiking trails bt searching by the length of trail, elevation, difficulty, and territory.
-The app itself is free, but you do have to pay for some of the trails require purchasing.
-But still, it’s a really good app to use when traveling in Iceland.
+The app allows you to find hiking trails by searching by the length of trail, elevation, difficulty, and territory.
+The app itself is free, but you do have to pay for some of the trails.
+But even so, Wapp is definitely one of the best apps for Iceland.

-Having Vegagerdin installed on your phone is a must when traveling in Iceland.
-This is a road information app, and displays information on road conditions and the weather, so you can check if the route you’re traveling is safe.
 It’ll let you know whether a road is clear, slippery, very slippery, covered in snow, or impassable.
-Vegagerdin is free to download, and I highly recommend using it to check the road conditions in Iceland before heading out.
+Vegagerdin is free to download, I suggest using it to check the road conditions in Iceland before heading out.
 I would check the app each morning, and again whenever I would stop off somewhere to confirm the roads are still safe before I continued driving.